jfernandez/cj4r/README.markdown

 * Cj4r::RealTimeCommission
 * Cj4r::ProductCatalogSearch

+Each service class has a `find` method that closely emulates ActiveRecord::Base#find

 ## Examples ##

 * Return all transactions that occurred yesterday, sorted by postingDate in descending order (defaults)